-Tracking of Non-rigid Targets in 3D US Images: Results on CLUST 2015
+Tracking of Non-rigid Targets in 3D US Images: Method and Evaluation on Clinical Data

-Lucas Royer, Guillaume Dardenne, Anthony Le Bras, Maud Marchal, Alexandre Krupa
+Lucas Royer^{1,2,3}, Guillaume Dardenne1, Anthony Le Bras^{1,4}, Maud Marchal^{1,3}, Alexandre Krupa^{1,2}

-Institut de Recherche Technologique b-com, Rennes, France
+1 Institut de Recherche Technologique b-com, Rennes, France

-Inria Rennes - Bretagne Atlantique, France
+2 Inria Rennes - Bretagne Atlantique, France

-INSA de Rennes, France
+3 INSA de Rennes, France,

-CHU de Rennes, France
+4 CHU de Rennes, France

 Abstract.
 In ultrasound-guided procedures, such as high-intensity focused ultrasound or radio-frequency ablation, non-rigid clinical targets may undergo displacements due to physiological motions.
 To cope with that issue, the accurate estimation of the target motion is required in order to adjust the position of medical tools.
 In this paper, we present a robust approach that allows to track in real-time deformable targets in 3D ultrasound images.
 Our method combines visual motion estimation with a mechanical model of the target.
-Our approach is evaluated on the MICCAI CLUST'15 challenge 3D database.
-We achieved a mean tracking error of 1.78 mm with an average computation time of 350 ms per frame.
+We demonstrate the good performance of our approach by showing the tracking accuracy results on the MICCAI CLUST'14 challenge database.